 - 6: Dust Tight – no dust gets in during an 8-hour test

-Most tools come with an IP5X rating, meaning that surrounding there won’t be enough dust getting in your tool during a typical day to affect operation.
-But some dust can make it inside and over time, it will build up.
+Most tools come with an IP5X rating, meaning there won’t be enough dust getting into your tool during a typical day to affect operation.
+But some dust can make it inside.
+Over time, that will build up.
 So for tools that are around sawdust, concrete dust, drywall dust, etc., you still need to maintain the tool.
 If a tool is IP6X rated, then it pretty much claims to be dust-proof for a full days work.

 Water Resistance – The Second Number